This is the unbiased history of the cul-de-sac.

 The cul-de-sac was but one motif available to a developer, to be used in appropriate circumstances, but not exclusively: “Cul-de-sac and courts may be fitted into the plan so that odd-shaped inaccessible remnants of a subdivision, which would otherwise have but little value, are converted into desirable lots.”
 Probably based on the experience at Radburn, the FHA guidelines offered the party-line advantages for cul-de-sacs: notably reduction of traffic hazards and safety for small children.
 Strikingly though, FHA also argued that “the cost of street improvements may be greatly reduced as there is no need of wide, heavy paving, and as only a comparatively small number of houses are served in each group, large size water and sewer mains are not required.”
 FHA clearly did not appreciate what happens when every single cul-de-sac resident undertakes a twenty-minute drive to the grocery store that would have otherwise been a five minute walk but for a huge catch basin or a chain link fence standing in the way.

-Cul-de-sacs in the FHA guidelines start to look much more like modern era cul-de-sacs, but FHA guidelines also conserved many progressive.
+Cul-de-sacs in the FHA guidelines start to look much more like modern era cul-de-sacs, but FHA guidelines also conserved many progressive features.
 It is clear that the FHA guidelines drew heavily from the experience with Radburn.
 The FHA guidelines explicitly referenced a “Radburn type plan” where the houses are actually sited with their back to the cul-de-sac and their front facing paths between each cul-de-sac leading to the central park: “the cul-de-sac roadways are service drives and give access to the rear of the houses.”
-Admittedly, regardless of how the houses are cited, residents in this plan would still burden collector streets either way.
+Admittedly, regardless of how the houses are sited, residents in this plan would still burden collector streets either way.
 Even so, this sort of siting might have led to a much less sterile asphalt and garage-driven environment.

 Nor do the FHA guidelines contain patently evil advice on the location and form of commercial development vis-à-vis the cul-de-sac.
 They do not suggest that commercial development should be arranged strip mall after strip mall.
 They do not suggest that developers should erect cinderblock walls between commercial development and the neighborhood.
 On the contrary, the guidelines state, “[t]he location of a shopping center should generally be on or just off a main thoroughfare in the line of greatest pedestrian traffic.”
 The FHA also warned against development in a “scattered shoe string manner in which neighborhood shopping centers spring up along the length of highways due to improper zoning and deed restrictions.”
 Now that being said, the guidelines still do not read as though they were taken straight from minutes of the Congress of New Urbanism: they still acknowledge that in neighborhoods of “higher priced homes” it is permissible to locate the shopping centers farther away from the residential areas because the residents could likely drive to the stores.